lynaghk/datomic-fuse-AOT/README.md

         at duber.main.proxy$net.fusejna.util.FuseFilesystemAdapterFull$0.readdir(Unknown Source)
 ```

+but run

+    lein run work

+to avoid the exception.

 It took me several hours to consistently replicate.
 (See the history of this repo.)
 The exception is only thrown when a datomic fulltext query is run within a `proxy` invoked by a FUSE callback.